A fast dynamo on the three-torus

 \subsection{The spectral perturbation framework}

-As motivated above, we endeavor to construct a suitable anisotropic Banach space in which our ideal dynamo operator admits Ruelle resonances---discrete eigenvalues strictly separated from the essential spectrum.
-To achieve this, we prove a \emph{Lasota--Yorke inequality} which, via the Nussbaum formula \cite{Nussbaum}, bounds the essential spectral radius of the ideal dynamo operator.
-The following is a standard formulation of this result; further details can be found in, e.g., \cite{Baladi_textbook}.
+As discussed above, our goal is to construct an anisotropic Banach space on which the ideal dynamo operator admits Ruelle resonances, namely isolated eigenvalues separated from the essential spectrum.
+The key tool for achieving this is a \emph{Lasota--Yorke inequality}, which provides quantitative control of the essential spectral radius via the Nussbaum formula \cite{Nussbaum}.
+We recall a standard formulation (see, e.g., \cite{Baladi_textbook}).

 \begin{proposition} Let $(X, \| \cdot \|)$ and $(X_w,|\cdot |_w)$ be Banach spaces such that $X \subset X_w$, with continuous inclusion $|\cdot|_w \leq \|\cdot \|$.
 Assume that the unit ball $\{f \in X: \| f \| \leq 1 \}$ is relatively compact in $(X_w,|\cdot |_w)$.